Filipino burger steak is made with juicy ground beef patties and a mushroom gravy, usually served over rice.

 Jump to:

-- Ground beef: I like using ground beef with an 85% lean to 15% fat ratio—it gives you patties that are juicy and flavorful without being too greasy.
-You can also use ground pork to make these hamburger patties.
+- Ground beef: I like 85/15 ground beef because it keeps the patties juicy without being too greasy.
+You can also use ground pork.

-- Mushrooms: I used cremini mushrooms, also known as baby bella mushrooms.
-You can also use white mushrooms or canned button mushrooms.
+- Mushrooms: I used cremini mushrooms, also called baby bella.
+White mushrooms or canned button mushrooms also work.

-- Worcestershire sauce: It adds a complex umami flavor to the gravy.
-You can also use Knorr or Maggi liquid seasoning for a similar umami boost.
-Start with a smaller amount and adjust to taste, as these products vary in intensity.
+- Worcestershire sauce: This adds more flavor to the gravy.
+You can also use Knorr or Maggi liquid seasoning.
+Start with a small amount, then adjust to taste.

 Step 2: Form the patties

-Divide the mixture into 6 equal portions and shape them into thin patties.
+Divide the mixture into 6 portions and shape into thin patties.

 Step 3: Cook the patties

-Sprinkle ¼ cup of flour over the mushrooms and aromatics.
-Stir so the flour cooks evenly, which should take about a minute.
+Sprinkle ¼ cup flour over the mushrooms and stir to coat.
+Cook for about a minute.

 Step 8: Add the patties

-Serve and enjoy your Burger Steak with a side of steamed rice.
+Serve your burger steak with steamed rice.
+Enjoy!

 Recipe FAQs

-- Bangus a la Pobre: Fried milkfish topped with a generous amount of garlic-infused sauce.
+- Bangus a la pobre: Fried milkfish with garlic sauce.

-- Eggplant Stir Fry: Seared eggplant stir-fried with shrimp and aromatics in a flavorful sauce.
+- Eggplant stir-fry: Eggplant with shrimp in a savory sauce.

-- Pork and Mushroom Stir Fry: Thin slices of seared pork belly and mushrooms with a savory, slightly spicy sauce.
+- Pork and mushroom stir-fry: Pork and mushrooms with a savory, spicy sauce.

 Did you make this recipe?
 I would love to know!
 Your feedback helps me make better recipes.
 Please rate, review, or comment below.
 Questions about this recipe are welcome, too!